-To enhance the dated layout and appearance of the current offices and to improve the visitor experience when entering the building.
-First impressions were considered paramount.
-The interiors team were challenged with creating a refreshed and welcoming external entrance area, reception and staff wellbeing space.
-The identity was important to the client and this was demonstrated through colour within furniture, lighting and feature finishes.
-The external entrance was transformed from a dark alley to well lit walkway with a bespoke ceiling design.
-The staff breakout area now allows for both social events and quiet moments ‘away from the desk’.
+Pick Everard was challenged with creating a refreshed and welcoming external entrance area, reception and staff wellbeing space.
+The identity created was important to the client and has been demonstrated through colour within furniture, lighting and feature finishes within our designs.
+The external entrance was designed to be transformed from a dark alley to a well-lit walkway with a bespoke ceiling design.
+The staff breakout area will allow for both social events and quiet moments ‘away from the desk’.